 Who Needs Commercial Auto Insurance?

 Regarding the third point, if an employee-owned vehicle is only used to commute to and from work or a job site, and for an occasional meeting with clients, then a personal auto insurance policy may suffice.
-However if the vehicle is used frequently for commuting, offsite meetings, and other business activities, it likely needs to be covered by a commercial auto insurance policy.
-If the vehicle does qualify as a business vehicle, a personal auto insurance policy may actually exclude coverage for an incident while the vehicle is being used for business.
+However, if the vehicle is used frequently for commuting, offsite meetings, and other business activities, it likely needs to be covered by a commercial auto insurance policy.
+If the vehicle does qualify as a business vehicle, a personal auto insurance policy may exclude coverage for an incident while the vehicle is being used for business.
 If you are unsure about your particular situation, it’s best to consult an agent.

-The exact type of coverage needed will depend specifically on how the vehicle is used for business; but in general, if the vehicle is used for business, it will require some type of commercial auto insurance policy.
+The exact type of coverage needed will depend specifically on how the vehicle is used for business; but in general, if the vehicle is regularly used for business, it will require some type of commercial auto insurance policy.

-Minimum Commercial Auto Insurance Requirements
+Commercial Auto Insurance Coverage

 What Does Commercial Auto Insurance Cover?

-Different Types of Vehicles
+1. Different Types of Vehicles

 - Passenger Cars

-- Vans, Pickup Trucks, and SUVs
+- Vans, Pickups, and SUVs

-- Cement Trucks, Haulers, Cranes
+- Cement Mixers, Haulers, Cranes

-- Tow Trucks
+- Various Trucks

 - Delivery Vans